ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 ```
 The backend for front end, the asset manager microservice and the asset consumer components are exposed in the same domain.
 The `serviceName` matches the service exposed for each components.
-The following diagram presents how an external application accesses deployed microservice within kubernetes pod.
+The following diagram presents how an external application accesses deployed microservice within Kubernetes pod.

 The following diagram shows how Ingress directs communication from the internet to a deployed microservice: